Skip to main content

 • “The graphics are truly that of a freshman college student's game development homework.”

-• “The graphics in Wreckreation look dated; polygons are on full display, assets look copy-pasted, and cars seem pulled straight out of an indie project.”
+• “The graphics in Wreckreation look dated; polygons are on full display, assets look copy/pasted, cars pulled straight out of an indie project like Drive Beyond Horizons.”

 • music

-• “The music feels incredibly underwhelming, and there were a few tracks in here that rubbed me the wrong way and sounded like they might be AI generated.”
+• “The music feels incredibly underwhelming, and there were a few tracks that rubbed me the wrong way and sounded like they might be AI generated.”

-• “Although I am impressed with the amount of radio stations available, a lot of the music sounds like the sort of cookie-cutter tracks which would be included in royalty-free music libraries.”
+• “Although I am impressed with the number of radio stations available, a lot of the music sounds like cookie-cutter tracks from royalty-free music libraries.”

 • gameplay